jamescherti/pathaction/README.md

 ### How does the author use pathaction?

-The author's `.pathaction.yaml` rules function as a universal bridge across distinct software ecosystems.
+The author's `.pathaction.yaml` rules function as a universal bridge across distinct software environments.

-* For Python, C, C++, and related languages, rules are defined to install dependencies, build projects, execute binaries, run test suites, and launch debuggers.
+* For Python, Bash, C, C++, and related languages, rules are defined to install dependencies, build projects, execute binaries, run test suites, and launch debuggers.
 * For Ansible, rules automatically upload playbooks to remote servers, execute them, and validate their results.
 * For Emacs, rules integrate file-based actions directly with editor workflows, enabling evaluation, compilation, or linting based on context.
 * For Vim, rules provide similar editor integration, allowing files to trigger build, run, or formatting actions without manual command construction.